Lord of Harrenhal

-A chronological list of the known Lords and Ladies of Harrenhal:
+The known Lords and Ladies of Harrenhal are:

-- Quenton Qoherys, master-at-arms of Dragonstone, made Lord of Harrenhal by King Aegon I Targaryen.
+- Lord Quenton Qoherys, the master-at-arms of Dragonstone, made Lord of Harrenhal by King Aegon I Targaryen.

-- Lucas Harroway, named Lord of Harrenhal by King Aenys I Targaryen.
-Later served as Hand of the King to King Maegor I Targaryen.
+- Lord Lucas Harroway, named Lord of Harrenhal by King Aenys I Targaryen.
 Executed alongside his daughter, Queen Alys, under King Maegor's orders.

-- Lyonel Strong, made Lord of Harrenhal during the reign of Jaehaerys I Targaryen.
-Master of laws and later Hand of the King to Jaehaerys's successor, King Viserys I Targaryen.
+- Lord Lyonel Strong, Lord of Harrenhal late in the reign of Jaehaerys I. Master of laws and later Hand of the King to Jaehaerys's successor, King Viserys I Targaryen.
 Died in a fire along his eldest son and heir, Ser Harwin Strong, in 120 AC.

-- Larys Strong, dubbed "Larys Clubfoot", master of whisperers to King Viserys I and later King Aegon II.
-Inherited Harrenhal after the deaths of his father and elder brother, of which he was suspected.
+- Larys Strong, dubbed "Larys Clubfoot", Lyonel's younger son.
 Chose death over the Wall after being arrested by Lord Cregan Stark in 131 AC under charges of treason against Aegon II.

 - Lord Whent, the first member of House Whent to hold the castle.
 Grandfather of Lady Shella Whent.